 Can I transfer to AUC from another medical school?Yes.
 To transfer to AUC, all the medical courses taken at other recognized medical schools may be considered for transfer credit on an individual basis.

 What is Medical Education Readiness Program (MERP)?The Medical Education Readiness Program (MERP) is a medical school preparatory program offered to students who have been offered conditional acceptance to AUC.
 It is 15 weeks long.
-It is particularly designed to provide students from diverse backgrounds with added academic preparation to adapt to medical school for a successful journey ahead.
+Moreover, it is particularly designed to provide students from diverse backgrounds with the added academic preparation to adapt to medical school for a successful journey ahead.
 It also helps AUC to determine the readiness of these students to meet the demands of a fast-paced and rigorous medical school curriculum like the one at AUC.
 Although MERP is an isolated program from AUC but for AUC applicants who are referred to MERP, it is their first step in the AUC journey.

 How is MERP Beneficial for me?MERP is designed to prepare students to do well at AUC.
 It will:

 - Help students to build a strong groundwork of medical sciences

 - Assist students to adjust to the demands of medical school and develop the study and learning techniques important to succeeding at AUC